 Turkey, with its increasing energy demand met mostly by fossil fuel resources, faces significant risk of an escalation of its dependency degree on energy imports in the future.
 In order to address this issue, Turkey’s public policy framework includes not only strategies to increase the share of renewable energy resources in its energy mix but also aims to develop a local manufacturing industry and to enable technology transfer.
-The study examines the co-benefits to industrial development and trade of increased deployment of renewable energy in Turkey.
 By 2028 it is possible for the solar energy sector to increase its value by 9.9 billion USD above the expected 1.3 billion estimated under the current policy, if more ambitious solar capacity additions are achieved.
 Likewise, the wind sector could peak to a total value of 83.5 billion USD from the expected 33.32 billion USD in the next ten years should RE capacity additions are in place.
 Fostering competitiveness in manufacturing and closing the technology gap between imports and exports in both the solar and wind sectors is crucial to further improving the trade balance in Turkey’s renewable energy sector.

 COBENEFITS Council Members in Turkey

 - Ministry of Energy and Natural Resources (MENR)